clauudus/simple_IIR_filter/README.md

   - In terminal: RMS and spectral centroid before/after

 ### Extra Notes:
 In this repo I didn't include the WAV file.
-In my case it's because I don't have the WAV file license.
+In my case it's because I don't have the WAV file license. <br />
-To run the tests on this repo I used Isengards song "In The Halls And Chambers Of Stardust The Crystallic" purely because I really like the song.
+To run the tests on this repo I used Isengards song "In The Halls And Chambers Of Stardust The Crystallic" purely because I really like the song. <br />
-This is a very very (and I cannot stress this enough) very simple project, for myself, only to understand a bit better the audio processing world.
+This is a very very (and I cannot stress this enough) very simple project, for myself, only to understand a bit better the audio processing world. <br />
 Since I am a very begginer, please, feel more than free to give any comments and do any improvement on the code :)